Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Observed trends and expected evolution

 ESA's long-horizon simulations make two points that should shape engineering policy.
 First, even in a no-further-launches scenario, the amount of space debris in \LEO increases because existing objects continue to fragment and collide faster than debris naturally reenters \cite{ESA2025SER}.
 Second, under the current extrapolation of launch traffic, explosion rates, and disposal success, the simulated \LEO environment continues to deteriorate and the associated risk is predicted to be about 4 times greater than a chosen orbital-sustainability threshold based on a 2014-traffic world with high-level implementation of the IADC mitigation framework, including 90\% success of 25-year PMD \cite{ESA2025SER}.
 In other words, even a 90\% PMD world is not a sufficient long-term target if traffic and inactive-object inventories remain large.

 NASA's 2023 remediation analysis reaches a compatible conclusion from a different direction.
 That report assumes a 90\% PMD compliance rate and still finds that stabilizing the debris population requires some level of remediation.
 It further notes that debris below about 650 km naturally deorbits within 25 years, whereas above that altitude the only way to stabilize or reduce debris counts is active removal \cite{NASAOTPS2023}.
 In the illustrative NASA model, removing 2 large objects per year helps, but removing 5 large objects per year is the more effective stabilizing case under 90\% PMD assumptions \cite{NASAOTPS2023}.

-The specific number is model-dependent, but the policy implication is not: mitigation alone is insufficient once the legacy inventory becomes large.
+The specific number is model-dependent, but the qualitative implication is robust under the cited ESA and NASA scenario assumptions: when legacy inactive mass in persistent shells is already large, even high PMD success for new missions may not by itself stabilize the long-horizon environment.
+In that regime, mitigation suppresses future source terms, but selective remediation or JCA is required to reduce the inherited high-$\Pi_k$ stock.